wlittler/HTMLIntroductory/syllabus/02 What is CSS.md

 We will go over last week's homework, answering any questions you might have.
 Then we will covering the three ways of implementing CSS, analyzing the pros and cons of each.
 We will experiment with the browser developer tool, focusing on the CSS manipulation of the DOM elements.

+### Homework for day 3

+Create a HTML page and add some content to it, such as text, images, links, list, buttons, etc. Modify those elements as you please, just make sure you are using at a sum of at least 30 different properties to those element, so dont just add 30 `color:blue;` declaration because it only counts as 1.
+Again here is the [list of properties](http://www.w3schools.com/cssref/default.asp) so go wild!

 ## Day 4 - In-deep CSS selector

 We are already comfortable with what we can do with CSS using rules.
 The most complicated part is defining the right selector.
-We will discover at least 8 ways to do selection and build confidence with those.
+We will discover at least 8 ways to do selection and build confidence on those.

+### Homework day 4

+To the same HTML project from last day, modify the selectors so you at least use each one 2 times.
+Here is the [selectors list](http://www.w3schools.com/cssref/css_selectors.asp).
+Visually your project should not change since you are just rewriting the selectors and not properties.